mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Name already taken, Missing From field, Missing Reply-To field, Missing confirmation subject, Missing confirmation body.

-Hint: More methods that allows fine-tuning campaign will be added in the future.
+*Hint*: More methods that allows fine-tuning campaign will be added in the future.
 Please check this documentation frequently.

-Hint: Campaign added through API will use Dynamic Content syntax in messages by default.
+*Hint*: Campaign added through API will use Dynamic Content syntax in messages by default.

-Warning: Campaign added through API will be visible/usable on www interface after relogging.
+**Warning**: Campaign added through API will be visible/usable on www interface after relogging.

 ####get_campaign_domain<a name="ping"/>
 Check if any account domain is assigned to campaign.
 Assigned domain will be used in links in messages sent from this campaign.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_campaign_domain",